The Complete RV Guide to California National Parks

 Tips:

-Use your National Park Pass at these 3 California State Parks.
-Del Norte Coast Redwoods, Jedediah-Smith Redwoods, and Prairie Creek Redwoods State Parks which are the only parks in the California State Parks system that accept the Federal Access Pass discount.
+Use your National Park Pass at Del Norte Coast Redwoods, Jedediah-Smith Redwoods, and Prairie Creek Redwoods State Parks—the only parks in the California State Parks system that accept the Federal Access Pass discount.

 You may visit Lassen Volcanic National Park at any time of the year.
 During summertime, you can go swimming, backpacking, and stargazing, while exploring the volcanic features, hot springs, and alpine lakes.
 During the winter, only the main park road is open and you may enjoy cross-country skiing or snowshoeing to some of the park’s boiling mud pots.

-When you visit Lassen Volcanic, parking space will not be a problem.
+When you visit Lassen Volcanic, parking space for your RV will not be a problem.
 There are numerous campgrounds around the area that can be a perfect place to park your RV.
-You can choose either the Manzanita Lake Campground or one of the KOA locations like Mt Lassen/Shingleton which is open from April to December.
+You can choose either the Manzanita Lake Campground or one of the KOA locations, like Mt.
+Lassen/Shingleton, which is open from April to December.

 Manzanita Lake Campground

-This is the largest campground in the park located just one mile from Manzanita Lake.
-It is perfect for families and RV goers.
+This is the largest campground in the park, located just one mile from Manzanita Lake.
+It’s perfect for families and RV-goers.

 • Cost: $26.00/night